-The jail garden was started in 2006 and initially covered one acre, since that time it has expanded to one and a half acres.
+The jail garden was started in 2006 and initially covered one acre, since that time it has expanded and currently covers two acres.
 This project has allowed the jail to reduce food costs and provide fresh fruits and vegetables to the inmates.
 The jail has also been able to donate surplus produce to the local Salvation Army and Senior Citizens Center of Hopkins County.
-The startup costs each year are reduced by donations from Crop Production Services of Slaughters, KY and discounted items from Calhoun Feed Services of Madisonville, KY.
-The remaining cost is covered by the Community Service program at no cost to the County or tax payers.
-The estimated savings to date, at fair market value, exceeds $119,000.
+The operating costs of the garden are covered by the Community Service program at no cost to the County or tax payers.
+The estimated savings to date, at fair market value, exceeds $164,000.

-On February 25, 2014, the Hopkins County Jail recieved a grant from the Hopkins County Conservation District for the construction of a Seasonal High Tunnel to extend the growing season in an environmentally safe manner, improving plant and soil quality, reducing nutrient and pesticide transportation, and improving air quality while furthering The Culinary Program by providing a local source of fresh product.
+On February 25, 2014, the Hopkins County Jail received a grant from the Hopkins County Conservation District for the construction of a Seasonal High Tunnel to extend the growing season in an environmentally safe manner, improving plant and soil quality, reducing nutrient and pesticide transportation, and improving air quality while furthering The Culinary Program by providing a local source of fresh produce.